 “Scriptural Reasoning and Close Reading,” paper presented for the Scriptural Reasoning Academic Network gathering at The American Academy of Religion Conference, San Diego, California, November, 2014.

 “Two Visions of the Secular: Orhan Pamuk’s Snow and Marilynne Robinson’s Gilead,” paper presented at The Religious Turn in Literary Studies, the Conference on Christianity and Literature, Westmont College, Santa Barbara, California, May 2014.

 “Why It’s Hard to Read Scripture after the King James Bible,” opening lecture for the library exhibit Manifold Greatness: The Creation and Afterlife of the KJB, Eastern Mennonite University, January 2013.

-Executive Director of the 1,000 Cities Project for the Society of Scriptural Reasoning.
+Executive Director of the Scriptural Reasoning Network.

 Modern Language Association

 Mid-Atlantic American Academy of Religion, New Brunswick, New Jersey, March, 2016.

 The American Academy of Religion, Atlanta, Georgia, November 2015.